textpattern/textpattern.github.io/tags/if-article-section.md

 </txp:if_article_section>
 ```

-Displays the author name if the current article belongs to the section named @poetry@.
+Displays the author name if the current article belongs to the section named `poetry`.

-Other tags used: "author":author.texttile.
+Other tags used: [author](author).texttile.

 ### Example 2: Using the tag with else